rileythomp/asciify/README.md

 # asciify

 Turn images and webcam video to ASCII art.
+Examples are in the `ascii/` folder.

 ### Interactive Site